AlCpwnd/AdminTools/README.md

 These are in no way obligations, these are just how I implemented it

 ##### Hosting:
 You will need the script to be hosted somewhere onto you network.
+The following references will be used in the rest of the script documentation:
 - `NetworkScriptPath` = \\\\YourServer\\YourShare\\AD_PswdChangePrompt.ps1 (On your server)
 - `LocalScriptPath` = C:\\Scripts\\AD_PswdChangePrompt.ps1 (On the user's machine)
 - `LocalScriptDirectory` = C:\\Scripts\\ (On the user's machine)

 #### Group Policy:
-All the following are within `User Configuration`.
+All the following are within __User Configuration__.
 Only the fields that were modified have been documented.
 - User Configuration
     - Policies
         - Administrative Templates